umesh7715/Jetpack_kotlin_GAADI/README.md

 Stetho is used to empower debugging skills (like Network calls log, Database content overview, UI Hierarchy view, etc).

-A sample app consist of 3 screens: List of LEGO® themes, list of sets and set details.

 Getting Started
 ---------------
 This project uses the Gradle build system.
 To build this project, use the